4d/docs/website/translated_docs/pt/REST/{dataClass}.md

 ### Description

 By passing the dataclass and a key, you can retrieve all the public information for that entity.
-A chave é o valor no atributo definida como Chave Primária para sua classe de dados.
+Passando a classe de dados e uma chave, pode recuperar toda a informação pública para a entidade.
 For more information about defining a primary key, refer to the **Modifying the Primary Key** section in the **Data Model Editor**.

 Para saber mais sobre os dados retornados, veja [{datastoreClass}](#datastoreclass).